awsdocs/amazon-ec2-user-guide/doc_source/AccessingInstancesLinux.md

 ## Connect to Your Linux Instance using an SSH Client<a name="AccessingInstancesLinuxSSHClient"></a>

 Use the following procedure to connect to your Linux instance using an SSH client\.
-If you receive an error while attempting to connect to your instance, see [Troubleshooting Connecting to Your Instance](TroubleshootingInstancesConnecting.md)\.
+If you receive an error while attempting to connect to your instance, see [Troubleshooting connecting to your instance](TroubleshootingInstancesConnecting.md)\.

 **To connect to your instance using SSH**